xxyzzzq/quex/quex/engine/analyzer/examine/00-README.txt

                           x(d) = x(a) + 3

-The formula for 'x(d)' together with 'x(a)' build the recipe to determine the SOV in state 'd' without knowing the previous operations along the path.
+The formula for 'x(d)' together with 'x(a)' build the recipe to determine the SCR in state 'd' without knowing the previous operations along the path.
 In the example above, a longer sequence of additions was transformed into a single addition.
 Let the term recipe be define for the context of this discussion.

 DEFINITION: R(i) -- Recipe

-   A recipe 'R(i)' for a state 'i' is a description of how to determine the SOV(i) when the state has been entered.
+   A recipe 'R(i)' for a state 'i' is a description of how to determine the SCR(i) when the state has been entered.
 It maps

-                     (s, r, c) ---> SOV(i)
+                     (s, r, c) ---> SCR(i)

-   where 's' is the current state including his variables. 'r' is a setting of registers that store temporary data, and 'c' is a set of constants.
+   where 's' is the current state including his registers. 'r' is a setting of registers that store temporary data, and 'c' is a set of constants.

 Along a sequence of linear states, there is an obvious relation between a recipe and the concatinated operations

-                   SOV(i) = OP(i,k)(SOV(k))
+                   SCR(i) = OP(i,k)(SCR(k))

-If 'i' is reached from 'k' by a sequence of linear states, then the 'SOV(k)' and the OP(i,x) build together the recipe R(i).
-'SOV(k)' is an example of content stored in registers, i.e. the 'r' in the definition of a recipe.
+If 'i' is reached from 'k' by a sequence of linear states, then the 'SCR(k)' and the OP(i,x) build together the recipe R(i).
+'SCR(k)' is an example of content stored in registers, i.e. the 'r' in the definition of a recipe.
 An example for constants 'c' can be observed in the example from figure 2, where 'x' was computed as the content of 'x' stored in state 'a' plus a constant number.

-An example for a state variable in a recipe would be, for example, the computation of the lexeme length 'length(i)' based on the distance to the position of first character 'ip0'.
+An example for a state register in a recipe would be, for example, the computation of the lexeme length 'length(i)' based on the distance to the position of first character 'ip0'.
 Let 'ip' be the pointer to the position where the current character is located.
 Then the lexeme length can be expressed as

                         length(i) = (ip - ip0)

-and 'ip' is a state variable, i.e. an element of 's' from the definition of a recipe.
-The iterative development of recipes can only start at a state where the recipe to compute the SOV is determined.
+and 'ip' is a state register, i.e. an element of 's' from the definition of a recipe.
+The iterative development of recipes can only start at a state where the recipe to compute the SCR is determined.
 Only then, any previous history can be dropped from consideration, because it is reflected in the state's recipe.